TomasCumlin/clinical_genomics/README.md

         nextclade_windows.bat

  ### Python version:
-        nextclade_september.py (can be run directly as a Geneious plugin on linux, but needs nextclade_windows_python.bat to operate on Windows)
+        nextclade.py (can be run directly as a Geneious plugin on linux, but needs nextclade_windows_python.bat to operate on Windows)
         Should be possible to use on all operating system, given that pathways are updated for computer in use.

 ## Old files, not to be used:
-        nextclade.py - older version of nextclade_september.py.
-The older version will not create a CSV including nextclade version and database version.
+        nextclade_september.py